 Cost: Varies depending on traffic and time of year.
 Additionally, taxis requested at the airport have an additional fee included.

 Recommendation: Taxis are great to use when you want to go from property to property, to and from the airport, or if you’re just trying to get back to your house after a night at the club.
 There are plenty of them throughout town so you never have to worry about there not being enough drivers at a late hour.

-What you need to know: As with Uber and Lyft, you cannot hail a taxi on the Strip.
-There are also certain areas taxis pick you up at hotels.
-Just look for the taxi line sign, usually near valet.
-If you have any concerns with a taxi driver, you can call the Nevada Taxi Cab Authority at 702-668-4005 to report any issues.
+What you need to know: What you need to know: Unlike other cities, you cannot hail a taxi on the street in Las Vegas.
+Taxis are required to pick up a fair at a physical address, such as a hotel taxi line.
+Hotel have specific areas for taxi pick-up, usually near the valet or main entrance.
+If you have any concerns with a taxi driver, you can call the Nevada Taxicab Authority at 702-668-4005 to report any issues.

 About: The Deuce is the name of Las Vegas’ form of public transportation that’s operated by the Regional Transportation Committee.
 While the bus runs throughout town, there are two routes you can specifically take for the Strip and Downtown.
 These are Deuce on the Strip, which will stop at about every property on the Strip, and SDX Strip & Downtown Express, which stops at about half the stops as the other route.